Websites for small businesses - This is what you need to know!

-This may well be worthwhile, given a company’s level of technical expertise.
-Website builders such as Squarespace, Wix or Jimdo are often used, where you can create the rough layout of a website in a few clicks.
-The disadvantage of these website builders is that they are often technically not able to create large websites with a deep page structure.
+This may well be worth doing, depending on how tech-savvy a company really is.
+Often website builders such as Squarespace, Wix or Jimdo are used, where you can create the rough layout of a website in a few clicks.
+The disadvantage of these website builders is that they are often technically incapable of creating large websites with a deep page structure.
 In addition, the finished websites are often slower than their professionally created competitors.
-However, the advantage is that simple designs can be implemented without any problems.
+The advantage, however, is that simple designs can be implemented quite easily.

 With the appropriate technical knowledge, WordPress can also be used as a convenient CRM solution or a completely self-programmed website.
-However, it is a fact that with the technical implementation no website texts have been created yet.
-SEO is also a topic that needs to be considered.
+The fact is, however, that no website texts have yet been created with the technical implementation.
+SEO is also a topic that should definitely be taken into account.

 2. Get help from an expert

-This option makes perfect sense for most small businesses because creating and maintaining a professional website requires expertise.
-Usually, most service providers take over either the technical creation or the creation of the texts.
-Digital agencies, on the other hand, often offer the option of receiving texts, websites and a marketing plan from a single source.
-The individual components are thus coordinated and usually represent a better solution for companies.
-In addition, they only have to coordinate the cooperation with a service provider and thus save time and effort.
+For most small businesses, this option makes sense, as creating and maintaining a professional website requires expertise.
+Usually, most service providers will either do the technical creation or the copywriting.
+Digital agencies often offer the option of getting texts, websites and a marketing plan from a single source.
+The individual components are thus coordinated and usually represent the better solution for companies.
+Moreover, they only have to coordinate the cooperation with one service provider and thus save time and effort.

-With Watermann-Media you have a reliable partner for the conception, technical implementation and textual design of your website.
-If you wish, we can also take over the development of marketing concepts, content production, and technical maintenance.
+With Watermann-Media you get a reliable partner for the concept, design, technical implementation and copywriting of your website.
+If you wish, we can also take care of the development of marketing concepts, content production and technical maintenance.

-Are you ready to discuss the design of your new website?
+Are you ready to talk about the concept of your new website?

-Then simply send us an inquiry via our contact form!
-We will contact you within a few hours with a concrete offer and an implementation plan.
+Then simply send us a message, and we’ll get back to you within a few hours with a concrete offer and an implementation plan.